 The best streaming devices you can find today

 Thanks to the Roku Streaming Stick+, the best streaming device, you no longer have to choose between price and content selection.
 The Roku Streaming Stick+ costs about $50, and provides access to more than 5,000 channels — including the sometimes-elusive Amazon Video.
+And it's finally got the streaming service it was lacking HBO Max (which took 7 extra months to get there).
 It's also got complete 4K HDR compatibility, meaning you're getting a relatively future-proof device at a surprisingly low price.

 It's also pretty powerful, with snappy performance.
 In our testing, it took 5 seconds at the most for content to stabilize at 1080p and around 10 to 15 seconds for 4K.
 The device is small and unobtrusive, and thanks to a wireless amplifier, it's easy to get a strong signal from anywhere in your home.
 Its remote is also really useful, as Roku finally added Power and Volume buttons.
 On top of that, you get the same customizable interface seen in the Roku Ultra, which is much more capable than the Amazon Fire TV interface.

-Read our full Google Chromecast (3rd Generation) review.
+Read our full Chromecast with Google TV review.

 The 2019 Nvidia Shield TV doesn't just look unlike any other streaming device we've ever seen (it's more like a mobile power charger), it's also one of the best streaming devices, period.
 This tube for your tube is great at speedily spitting out UHD 4K content, and its thousands of apps means you're getting practically everything you could watch.
 And it's so slight in size that it fill fit discretely into the ever-crowded space around your TV.